These are the most frequently asked questions about Yorkshire and the Humber Foundation School recruitment process.

 If your personal circumstances have changed since you applied, or part-way through your training, you can apply for an inter-Foundation School transfer.
 Please note that the criteria for an inter-Foundation School transfer are very strict, and you must have relevant documentation to support your application.

-Further information can be found on the UKFPO Key Documents page.
+Further information can be found on the UKFPO Resource Bank page.

 Shadowing has now been replaced by a 6 weeks Student Assistantship Course.
 This is a mandatory course for University of Sheffield Graduates, but unfortunately we are unable to offer this to graduates from other universities.
 Further information can be obtained from the Medical school.